 - 1 cup frozen peas

-- In a large skillet, heat the oil over medium high.
+- In a large skillet, heat the oil over medium-high.
 Add the carrots, onion, and celery and saute until softened, about 8 minutes.
 Stir in the garlic, tomato paste, thyme, and red pepper flakes and cook until fragrant, about 30 seconds.
-Stir in one cup chicken broth and scrape up browned bits from bottom of the pan.
-Transfer to the slow cooker.
+Stir in one cup chicken broth and scrape up browned bits from the bottom of the pan.
+Transfer the entire mixture to the slow cooker.

-- Pour remaining 7 coups of broth and the 2 bay leaves into the slow cooker.
+- Pour the remaining 7 cups of broth and the 2 bay leaves into the slow cooker.
 Nestle the chicken thighs into the broth so they are submerged.
-Season the chicken breast with salt & pepper and then wrap completely in a piece of tinfoil.
-Gently place the chicken foil packet on the top of the broth.
-This will cook the chicken through completely but keep it’s tender texture.
 Cover the pot and cook for 4 to 6 hours on low.

 - In a separate pot of salted boiling water, cook the egg noodles for just a minute less than the minimum time the package suggests.
 This will prevent them from getting overly mushy as they sit in the leftovers.
 Drain and stir into the soup.